reps-ai/reps-ai-dashboard-backend/documentation/api_layer_documentation.md

 ### Appointment Management API

 Located at `app/routes/appointments/`:
+(All of them are yet to be implemented)
 #### Base Endpoints
 - `GET /appointments`: List all appointments
 - `POST /appointments`: Create a new appointment